MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 ## What are webinars?

 Webinars are structured meetings where instructors and participants have clear roles, often used for training purposes.
-Unlike traditional meetings that include a lot of discussions and task assignment, webinars are meant for interactive presentations and provide tools for attendee analysis.
+After setting up webinars in your organization, your users can schedule webinars and open registration to a variety of attendees.
+Unlike traditional meetings that include many discussions and task assignment, webinars are meant for interactive presentations and provide tools for attendee analysis.

 ## Allow users to schedule webinars using PowerShell